 Padstow itself is not centred around a main beach, but there are several excellent beaches nearby.
 St George’s Cove is the closest to the town and can be reached on foot.
 Trevone Bay is a short drive away and offers a sandy beach with a natural tidal pool.
 Further along the coast, Harlyn Bay is one of the most popular family beaches, while Constantine Bay is known for surfing.

-Are there holiday parks and caravan parks near Padstow?
+Are there holiday parks, caravan parks and caravan sites near Padstow?

 What nearby villages and places are worth visiting from Padstow?